gugasanchez/theprism/README.md

   - **Docker**: Containerization with Docker ensures that our applications run smoothly across different environments.
 It provides consistency and reliability in the deployment of the Stable Diffusion model.
   - **RISC-V Architecture**: By leveraging the RISC-V architecture within the Cartesi Machine, we ensure that our computations are efficient and secure, taking full advantage of open-source hardware innovations.
   - **Blockchain Integration**: All operations related to art generation, minting NFTs, and handling transactions are securely managed on the blockchain, powered by Cartesi technology.
 This integration guarantees transparency and trust throughout the creative process.

-**Note: even though the image generation process works as mentioned above, a so complex computation is made on-chain, that images can take longer than 10 hours to be created.
-Considering this, in order to provide a better UX to our users, the standart way to generate the AI designs on The Prism Frontend uses a Stable Diffusion API, that can provide the image in seconds.
-During this process, many relevant data about the image is stored on the blockchain, so that it has a proof of authenticity.**

 ## 🛠️ Services Stack